celsiusnarhwal/vercel-badge/README.md

 # Vercel Status Badge

-the status of your Vercel deployment right in your repository's README.
+Display the status of your [Vercel](https://vercel.com) deployment right in your repository's README.

 ## Badges